domirick/simplesharepython/README.md

 - Program uses [ipify API](https://www.ipify.org), and sends a GET request to the site to get your external IP.
 You can disable this function with `--no-api` switch.

+- In receiving mode the program connects to Google (8.8.8.8) on port 80 (just for get the right adapter's address with internet access)

 ## Known issues
 - Progress bar issues (will be fixed in the future)
 	- On bigger packet size (65535 bytes) progress bar can't work properly (appears a lot on receiver's side, when download is finished).